Uprising of Ivaylo: End of the rebellion and demise of Ivaylo

 With the Byzantines defeated, the authority of Ivan Asen III was shaken.
 He and Irene secretly fled Tarnovo, taking the Byzantine imperial insignia, which were kept in the treasury since the Bulgarian victory in the battle of Tryavna in 1190.
 Michael VIII was infuriated with the couple's cowardliness and refused to grant them an audience for days.
-In Tarnovo, the nobility refused to open the gates to Ivaylo and instead elected George Terter emperor, which had devastating effect on the rebels.
+In Tarnovo, the nobility refused to open the gates to Ivaylo and instead elected George Terter emperor, which had a devastating effect on the rebels.
 Despite the military successes, neither was the Mongol threat dealt with, nor was Ivaylo able to secure the support of the Bulgarian nobility and unify the country against the overwhelming forces of the Mongols and the Byzantines.
 As a result, Ivaylo's followers, disillusioned with the endless wars without prospects for peace, began to abandon his cause.
 With diminished support, in 1280 Ivaylo crossed the Danube with a few loyal associates, including Kasim beg, to seek aid from Nogai Khan.

+It is important to mention that Ivaylo was not decisively defeated neither by the new tsar George Terter nor Nogai khan, as Ivaylo maintained the conquered territories and fortresses.
+The visit of Ivaylo at Nogai court was not an attempt of escape nor an attempt of seeking refuge, but a diplomatical action.

 Initially, Ivaylo was received well by Nogai Khan.
 When news of his whereabouts reached Constantinople, Michael VIII sent Ivan Asen III with rich gifts to the Mongol court to ask assistance.
 Nogai Khan expressed interest in the issue and for several months kept promising help to both pretenders.
 Eventually the Byzantine influence prevailed because the Mongol leader was married to the illegitimate daughter of Michael VIII, Euphrosyne Palaiologina.
 During a feast, in which Ivaylo and Ivan Asen III seated on both sides of Nogai Khan, he pointed at Ivaylo with the words "He is an enemy of my father, the Emperor [Michael VIII], and does not deserve to live" and ordered his execution.
 Ivaylo, along with Kasim beg, were duly murdered on the spot.
 Ivan Asen III was fortunate to avoid that fate due to the advocacy of Euphrosyne and eventually returned to his estates in Asia Minor, where he died in 1303.